-Latest Pregnancy Discrimination News: An Erie, Pennsylvania home healthcare company agreed to settle a pregnancy discrimination case after the EEOC alleged it fired an employee due to pregnancy.
+Latest Pregnancy Discrimination News in Pennsylvania: An Erie, PA home healthcare company agreed to settle a pregnancy discrimination case after the EEOC alleged it fired an employee due to pregnancy.
 See Heartfelt Home Healthcare Services Settles Pregnancy Discrimination Lawsuit with EEOC (April 14, 2023).

 Pregnancy Discrimination in Pennsylvania